edsonbonfim/scroll_bars/README.md

 final controller = ScrollBottomNavigationBarController();
 ```

-Now, you can use the `ScrollBottomNavigationBar` widget in a `Scaffold` widget, and atach `ScrollController` instance in your scrollable widget on body.
+Now, you can use the `ScrollBottomNavigationBar` widget in a `Scaffold` widget, and attach `ScrollController` instance in your scrollable widget on body.

-For simplify your code, you can use the `ScrollBody` widget as yout scrollable widget.
+For simplify your code, you can use the `ScrollBody` widget as your scrollable widget.
 This widget takes care of exchanging items from the bottom bar.

 > **_NOTE:_**  Showing only essencial code.
 See [example](#example) section to a complete implementation.